Advocacy Efforts

 Endorsed by Southern Interior Local Government Association.

-Referred by Union of British Columbia Municipalities
+Not Endorsed by Union of British Columbia Municipalities

 EB36 Greater Enforcement for Provincial Invasive Mussel Defence Program